- What Are Dive Computers?

 So you've used your dive shops basic computers a few times now.

-Now you want to get your own computer to have it personalized to you.
+Now you want to get your own and have it personalized to your needs.

 |Mares Puck Pro||View Reviews|